 Chris MacManus and Franco Lamolinara had been held since May last year after being captured in Kebbi State.
 Their kidnappers are believed to have killed the hostages as a special forces team - including British troops - moved in to free them today.

-Eight members of the Special Boat Service, supported by between eight to 12 Royal Marine commandos, carried out the operation, along with Nigerian troops.
+Service, supported by between eight to 12 Royal Marine commandos,

-Their deaths were confirmed by David Cameron who phoned
+Their deaths were confirmed by David Cameron who phoned Italian Prime Minister Mario Monti to tell him the news.

-Italian Prime Minister Mario Monti to tell him the news.
+Their deaths were confirmed by David Cameron who phoned Italian Prime Minister Mario Monti to tell him the news.

 The pair had been working together in northern Nigeria (Kebbi state) when they were taken last year.